KIT-Workflows/EV_curve/README.md

 ## Description
 This suite comprises seven Python scripts designed to automate the process of crystal structure analysis using Quantum Espresso.
 The scripts facilitate the relaxation of crystal structures, application of strain, calculation of energy and volume, and finally, visualization of energy-volume relationships in a graph.

-### 1. FileInput for Pseudo-Potential files
-- Input: `fname` - The name for the file.
-- Input: `input_file` - The actual file to be used as input.
-- Output: The utilized file for input.

-### 2. `relax_qe.py` - Structure Relaxation:
+### `QE_jobs.py` - Unified Quantum ESPRESSO Process:
-- Creates a Quantum ESPRESSO input file for crystal structure relaxation (`relax.pwi`).
+- Handles the creation of Quantum ESPRESSO input files, structure relaxation (`relax.pwi`), output file preparation, and execution of relaxation and energy calculations.
-- Inputs: Element, lattice parameter, cubic flag, crystal type, k-points grid.
+- Inputs: YAML configuration file specifying the job type (`relaxation` or `energy calculation`), element, lattice parameter.
-- Outputs: Quantum ESPRESSO input file (`relax.pwi`).
+- Outputs: Quantum ESPRESSO input (`*.pwi`) and output (`*.pwo`) files, copied and prepared YAML file for further processing.

-### 3. `resize.py` - Strain Application and Optimized Structure Creation:
+### `resize.py` - Strain Application and Optimized Structure Creation:
-- Reads the last structure from a Quantum Espresso output file (`relax.pwo`) and writes it as an ASE atoms object to a trajectory file.
+- Reads the optimized structure from the QE output file, applies specified strain, and prepares the structure for subsequent calculations.
-- Applies specified strain to the relaxed crystal structure.
-- Inputs: YAML file with strain value, trajectory file of the optimized structure.
+- Inputs: Strain value, trajectory file of the optimized structure.
-- Outputs: Strained structure file, YAML file with output details (`output_dict.yml`).
+- Outputs: File of the strained structure, YAML file detailing the output (`output_dict.yml`).

-### 4. `structure_creation.py` - YAML File Preparation:
-- Copies `rendered_wano.yml` to `structure.yml` for further processing.
-- Inputs/Outputs: Copies and renames a YAML file.

-### 5. `qe_run.py` - Quantum ESPRESSO Calculation Execution:
-- Executes a Quantum ESPRESSO calculation using specified input and output files.
-- Inputs: Input file name from YAML (`rendered_wano.yml`).
-- Outputs: Quantum ESPRESSO output file (`*.pwo`).

-### 6. `calculate_energy.py` - Energy Calculation Input Preparation:
+### `calculate_energy.py` - Energy Calculation Input Preparation:
-- Prepares input files for energy calculation in Quantum Espresso.
+- Prepares input files for energy calculations in Quantum Espresso, following the application of strain.
 - Inputs: Element, file pattern, output filename, crystal type, k-points grid.
-- Outputs: PWscf input file (`strain.pwi`).
+- Outputs: PWscf input file for energy calculations (`strain.pwi`).

-### 7. `EV_analysis.py` - Energy-Volume Analysis and Plotting:
+### `EV_analysis.py` - Energy-Volume Relationship Analysis and Plotting:
-- Reads energy and volume data from Quantum Espresso output files and generates a plot.
+- Analyzes energy and volume data derived from QE output files, generating a comprehensive plot to illustrate the relationship.
-- Inputs: Pattern for data files, output graph file name.
+- Inputs: Data file pattern, output filename for the generated graph.
-- Outputs: Graph image (`energy_volume_graph.png`), energy-volume data file, error log file.
+- Outputs: Graphical visualization (`energy_volume_graph.png`), data file containing energy-volume points, and an error log file.

 ## Parameters
-- Element and lattice parameters for the crystal structure.
+Parameters include but are not limited to:
+- Crystal structure details (element, lattice parameters),
-- Number of MPI processes for Quantum Espresso calculations.
+- Computational details (number of MPI processes),
+- Strain values,
-- Strain values and file paths for input/output files.
+- File paths required for input and output.

 ## Functions
-The suite provides functions for:
+The `EV Curve` workflow facilitates:
-- Creating Quantum Espresso input files for relaxation and energy calculation.
+- Preparation and execution of Quantum Espresso jobs for relaxation and energy calculation.
-- Optimizing crystal structures and applying strain.
+- Optimization of crystal structures with strain application.
-- Executing Quantum Espresso calculations.
-- Preparing energy calculation inputs.
-- Analyzing and plotting energy vs. volume data.
+- Graphical representation of energy vs. volume relationships for analyzed structures.

 ## Output
-The suite generates various output files, including:
+Generated outputs encompass:
-- `relax.pwi`: Quantum Espresso input file for relaxation.
+- Quantum Espresso input (`*.pwi`) and output (`*.pwo`) files for various computational operations.
-- `optimized_structure.traj`: Contains the optimized crystal structure.
+- `optimized_structure.traj`: Featuring the finalized, optimized crystal structure.
-- `output_dict.yml`: Contains output details from strain application.
+- `output_dict.yml`: Detailing the outputs from strain applications.
-- `*.pwo`: Quantum Espresso output files.
-- `strain.pwi`: Quantum Espresso input file for energy calculation.
+- `strain.pwi`: Quantum Espresso input file tailored for energy calculations.
-- `energy_volume_data.txt`: Contains energy and volume data.
+- `energy_volume_data.txt`: Compiling the collated energy and volume data.
-- `error_data.txt`: Logs errors encountered during calculations.
+- `error_data.txt`: Documenting encountered calculation errors.
-- `energy_volume_graph.png`: Visual representation of the energy-volume relationship.
+- `energy_volume_graph.png`: A graph depicting the energy-volume relationship.